SaviNimz/Flower-exchange-Trader-application/readme.md

 - We've used an object oriented approach in the implementation

 There are few structures and one main class in the main code.
-[Order] (application.cpp#L17-L37) is  one of the most important of them
+[Order](application.cpp#L17-L45) is used for storing an entry of the order book.
+[Orderbook](applicaton.cpp#L77-257)